dapr/docs/getting-started/environment-setup.md

 ## Installing Dapr on a Kubernetes cluster

-When setting up Kubernetes you can do this either via the Dapr CLI or Helm
+When setting up Kubernetes you can do this either via the Dapr CLI or Helm.
+Dapr will install the following pods:

+* dapr-operator: manages components and k8s services endpoints for Dapr (state stores, pub-subs, etc.)
+* dapr-sidecar-injector: injects Dapr into annotated pods
+* dapr-placement: used for actors only. creates mapping tables that map actor instances to pods
+* dapr-sentry: manages mTLS and acts as a certificate authority

 ### Setup Cluster